kingpui123/exchange_rate/README.md

-# exchange_rate - AfterShip Coding Challenge
+# exchange_rate - Coding Challenge

 ## Description of the problem and solution
 The challenge selected is Exchange Rate, which is to build a service giving the latest and historical exchange rate for the currency.